In gynecology, we strive to improve patient access to health care and continuity of care for all women.

 Located on Parkland Memorial Hospital’s ground floor, the ICC offers two minor surgery rooms, an ultrasonography suite, and timely access to internal medicine and general surgery consultants.

 For patients who require hospitalization, three separate resident teams are available to provide treatment.
-These teams in sum manage the gynecology service at Parkland Memorial Hospital.
+These teams manage the gynecology service at Parkland Memorial Hospital.
 Four days a week, they also staff a centralized outpatient gynecologic clinic to treat non-urgent gynecologic problems and referrals from the Parkland neighborhood clinics.

 Minimally Invasive Surgery